fpessolano/FantasyFootball/README.md

 **Description**
 This is a python project initially started to teach Python to my kids in a fun way and with increasing difficulty.
-It is meant to be a simple football manager game starting from a CLI app to a graphical one.
+It was meant to be a simple CLI football manager game.
+Currently it is a free time fun project used to explore ideas or new libraries while building something fun for my kids.

 **Dependencies**
 See requirements.txt